ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 #### NAMD ####
  When run in parallel NAMD uses a combination of spatial decomposition into grid cells, "patches" and Verlet lists with extended cutoff distance

-Keywords:

 **cutoff**
-> Local interaction distance same for both electrostatic and VDW interactions
+> Local interaction distance.
+Same for both electrostatic and VDW interactions

 **pairlistdist**
 > Distance between pairs for inclusion in pair lists.
 Should be >= cutoff.
+>
 > Default value: cutoff
 >
 **stepspercycle**